jocallaghan/Maze_generator/README.md

 ./maze --lb binary_file.maze --pd --sv output.svg   (binary file to SVG with depth first solve)

-You may use the argument flags in any order, but make sure you keep their own args in order (-g seed height width).
+You may use the argument flags in any order, but make sure you keep their own arguments in order (-g seed height width).
 Using the same flag more than once will result in the program using the last one.